What is class 100000 cleanroom?

 Cleanroom filtration system with HEPA filters

 The filtration system does not operate in isolation; it is fully integrated into a specialized Heating, Ventilation, and Air Conditioning (HVAC) system.
 This system is responsible for controlling not only cleanliness but also temperature, humidity, and pressurization.
-A positive pressure is maintained inside the ISO 8 Cleanroom relative to adjacent, less-clean areas to prevent unfiltered air from infiltrating.
+A positive pressure is maintained inside the iso 8 cleanroom relative to adjacent, less-clean areas to prevent unfiltered air from infiltrating.

 For many ISO 8 applications, a highly efficient and flexible solution is the use of Fan Filter Units (FFUs).
 An FFU is a self-contained module that incorporates a HEPA filter and a blower fan.
 A ceiling grid of FFUs, like those designed and supplied by Deiiang™, creates a clean, downward laminar airflow pattern.
 This method is often more energy-efficient and easier to install or modify than a traditional centralized HVAC system with extensive ductwork, making it ideal for large-area Class 100,000 environments.